jpedro/jpedro.github.io/self-hosting.md

 variable interpolation in the `ssl_*` fields.
 So one `sites-enabled/` config file can rule them all.

-A "dynamic" server block in nginx looks like this:
+A server block in nginx looks like this:

 ```
 server {